-If you failed the July 2018 Virginia Bar Exam, you are not alone.
-Hundreds of people retake it each year.
+If you failed the Virginia Bar Exam, you are not alone.
+Hundreds of people retake the bar exam each year.
 Take heart in this: The vast majority of people who retake the bar end up successfully practicing law after they pass.
 You will succeed.
-The exam was a tough one, and I’m sure that more than a handful of test takers failed the bar this time.
+These exams are tough, and more than a handful of test-takers failed the bar this time.
 But don’t sweat it.
 Instead, take action.

 Take a little time to gain some perspective.
 Realize this is not the end, but rather another opportunity to accomplish your goal of practicing law.
 Don’t wait too long, though.
-Delay can be an excuse never to move forward.
+Delay can be an excuse not to move forward.
 Take concrete steps soon to guarantee yourself that you will retake the bar.
-If you failed the July 2018 exam, register for the February 2019 exam right away.
-You must submit your application for re-examination by December 15, 2018.
+If you failed the bar exam, register for the next one right away.
+You can submit your application for re-examination here.
 Complete this process now, and see it as a commitment to yourself that you will pass this time.

 Analyze Your Virginia Bar Results

-Remember that scoring for the Virginia Bar is cumulative.
-In other words, a better performance on one part of the test can overcome a weaker performance on the other.
-Some students find that with practice they are able to increase their essay section scores dramatically, but they have been unable to significantly improve their MBE.
+Remember that scoring for the Virginia Bar is cumulative (unless you are transferring to Virginia from another state or electing to only retake the essay portion of the exam).
+In other words, better performance on one part of the test can overcome a weaker performance on the other.
+Some students find that with practice, they can increase their essay section scores dramatically, but they have been unable to improve their MBE significantly.

 Here is how the VBE explains the scoring: